Virtual Centennial Celebration of Artworks

 in Collaboration with The Phillips Collection

 Alliance for New Music-Theatre has commissioned a series of “Short Gems” and has put together six teams of composers and librettists to respond to a painting or other work of visual art that will celebrate the diversity and strengths of The Phillips Collection.
 The "Short Gems" will be offered as on-line performances, paired with a “virtual tour” of featured artworks in The Phillips Collection for their coming year’s Centennial Exhibition.

-Check out the works from the Phillips Collection and artists that have been chosen for development on the "Short Gems" webpage.
+Check out the six works from the Phillips Collection and our artists who are developing the "Short Gems."